eilonik/TenPinBowling/README.md

 ## TenPinBowling

-TenPinBowling is a Multi-player bowling game.
+TenPinBowling is a Multi-player turn based bowling game.

 ### Installation